 When I was younger I would always tell my Dad that I was going to get up and leave to go to a big city, which was what I thought to be somewhere in California at the time.
 He would hit me back with the “why” question and try and tell me that it wasn’t a safe place, which any place isn’t safe to some extent.
 As I got older, I had the same goal, but the cities changed time and time again, with no rhyme or reason.
-My itch to go to a big city was from what I thought to be a need for challenge in fashion, beauty, and the surrounds of those that inspired me.
-As that is still relevant after actually moving to a big city in comparison to the small town I was living in in Montana, many more positives arose.
+My itch to go to a big city was from what I thought to be a need for challenge in fashion, beauty, and the surroundings of those that inspired me.
+As that is still relevant after actually moving to a big city in comparison to the small town I was living in Montana, many more positives arose.

-My all time favorite thing about big cities is the motivation and drive (mostly) everybody seems to have when working in a medium to large industry.
-Everybody dresses nice, continuously exercises their knowledge, setting and achieving goals over time, and rising as a team.
+My all-time favorite thing about big cities is the motivation and drive (mostly) everybody seems to have when working in a medium to large industry.
+Everybody dresses nicely, continuously exercises their knowledge, setting and achieving goals over time, and rising as a team.
 Don’t get me wrong, small towns have goals and aspirations, but there is a limit to growth in underdeveloped towns.
 I know if I want to achieve my goals of being successful in a large corporation, a small town won’t cut it, nor will it inspire me enough to get there.

 In my current workplace, I love hearing everybody’s story on how they got the position they have and the failures they learned from the most.
 What I find is every story is unique, and half the time it’s not the story you were expecting.
 Everyone created themselves from something, earning their place, it’s all about the attitude towards those failures and successes that get everybody and anybody to the next step.